cardmeister/cardmeister.github.io/README.md

 Version 0 did LZMA de-compression and lazy loaded all 12 court images.

-Since gzip is a similar compression (over the whole file)
-there is only a gain on slow 3G connections (download takes 3.1 seconds instead of 3.3 seconds)
+Since GZip is a similar LZ compression technique (over the whole file) there is only a gain on slow 3G connections

 <hr>